andrewrodgers90/andrewrodgers90/README.md

 # Hi, I'm Andrew!

 ## Introduction
 Welcome to my GitHub portfolio!
 I'm passionate about cybersecurity and am currently training to become a cybersecurity analyst.
-Below is a collection of my projects and contributions.
+Below is a collection of my projects and qualifications.

 ## :old_key: Cybersecurity :old_key: